FaeInterestingWorld/InterestingWorldHypothesisIntrinsicAlignemnt/README.md

 ## Possibility Space

 Possibility Space is described as the breadth of options, potential actions, future trajectories, autonomy, and optionality available to independent beings, including both humans and potential future I-AGIs.
 It represents the complexity and richness of an environment, encompassing the range of what can be imagined, achieved, and experienced.
-A higher possibility space equates to greater autonomy, more options, and a more complex, information-rich environment.
-The arc of human progress itself can be seen as a drive towards expanding this space.
+A higher possibility space has the potential for greater autonomy, more options, and a more complex, information-rich environment.
+The arc of human progress itself can be seen as a drive towards expanding this space—the pursuit of Science, Technology, Arts and Imagination could represent a desire for increased Possibility Space.

 ### Aspects of Possibility Space